229 x 152 mm, 150 pp

 Hong Kong Studies welcomes the submission of high-quality research articles, research notes and book reviews from multiple fields in the humanities and the social sciences, including but not limited to literature, linguistics, cultural studies, sociology, politics, history, education, and gender studies.
 We also encourage intersectional and cross-disciplinary dialogues on Hong Kong affairs.
 Manuscripts submitted for publication must comply with the following guidelines:

-1. Submission: Articles to be considered for publication, in English or traditional Chinese, should be sent to the editors in electronic format (email@example.com or firstname.lastname@example.org) with an abstract (no more than 250 words) and contributor’s biography (research interests, current post, major publications, etc.; no more than 50 words) printed on a separate page.
-Research articles should not be longer than 6,000 words (including endnotes).
-Book reviews should be between 800 and 1,000 words.
+1. Submission: Articles to be considered for publication, in English or traditional Chinese, should be sent to firstname.lastname@example.org in Microsoft WORD format with an abstract (no more than 250 words) and contributor's biography (research interests, current post, major publications, etc.; no more than 50 words) printed on a separate page.
+Research articles should not be longer than 6,000 words (including footnotes).
+Scholarly reviews of academic books, films, and performances should be between 1,200 and 2,000 words.
 The text should be typed in 12-point Times New Roman font on A4 paper, and double-spaced.
 Manuscripts will be reviewed by external readers.

 2. Copyright: The journal does not accept manuscripts that have already been published or are being considered for publication elsewhere.